-Paramount has experienced elevated inflationary cost pressures across its operations over the past few years.
-These pressures may continue to persist or worsen and the Company's actual capital costs, operating costs and economic returns may differ significantly from those it has anticipated.
+Paramount has experienced instances of inflationary cost pressures across its operations in recent years.
+These pressures may re-emerge and the Company's actual capital costs, operating costs and economic returns may differ significantly from those it has anticipated.

 The cost of drilling, completing and operating wells is often uncertain.
-The Company may experience unexpected cost increases, overruns, delays or cancellations of projects as a result of numerous factors, many of which are beyond its control, including, but not limited to, increased labour costs, higher costs of inputs, technical complexities, weather conditions, required compliance with laws and regulations, the need to obtain stakeholder support and approvals and shortages or delays in the delivery of equipment, materials and services.
+The Company may experience unexpected cost increases, overruns, delays or cancellations of projects as a result of numerous factors, many of which are beyond its control, including, but not limited to, tariffs and other trade actions or restrictions, increased labour costs, higher costs of inputs, technical complexities, weather conditions, required compliance with laws and regulations, the need to obtain stakeholder support and approvals and shortages or delays in the delivery of equipment, materials and services.